jinshonan/jinshonan/README.md

 ## こんにちは 👋

-- 🔭 I’m currently working on Red Teaming for Large Language Model

 <!--
 **jinshonan/jinshonan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.